IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 In the reference network of {{fig-ref-network}}, there are three types of inter-domain links:

-- Inter-domain Ethernet links suppoting inter-domain IP links between two adjancent IP domains;
+- Inter-domain Ethernet links supporting inter-domain IP links between two adjacent IP domains;

 - Cross-layer links between an an IP domain and an adjacent optical domain;